easydns/chapps/README.md

 Current versions of the software allow the config file to specify what element of that delegation request payload to use, defaulting to `sasl_username`.
-This is because our customers use a password auth process, so the `sasl_username` directly corresponds to the entity which is paying for the email quota.
+This is because when customers use a password auth process, the `sasl_username` corresponds to the customer whose email quota is being checked.
 In certain circumstances (when authentication fails), the `sasl_username` field is blank.
 Since v0.3.11, when we find it blank we attribute that to authentication failure, and we provide some extra config elements to control this behavior.

-If the config key `require_user_key` is set to **True**, then only that key will be checked for contents to identify the user, and if it is empty, an `AuthenticationFailedException` will be raised, which will cause the `no_user_key_response` to be sent back via Postfix.
+If the config key `require_user_key` is set to **True**, then only the key specified in `user_key` will be checked for contents to identify the customer, and if it is empty, an `AuthenticationFailedException` will be raised, which will cause the `no_user_key_response` to be sent back via Postfix.
 If `require_user_key` is **False**, then a series of fields will be searched as outlined below.

 At present, there is little sanitation on the `user_key` field.
 It is never evaluated as code, but it is used directly as the attribute name